aws-samples/bedrock-chat/AmazonQ.md

 This component-level approach provides several advantages:

-1. **Scoped styling**: Changes only affect the specific components that need them, avoiding unintended side effects on other parts of the application
+1. **Scoped styling**: Changes primarily affect the specific components that need them, avoiding unintended side effects on other parts of the application

-2. **No reliance on global CSS**: Removes the need for `!important` flags and global style overrides
+2. **Reduced reliance on global CSS**: Minimizes the need for global style overrides

 3. **Better maintainability**: Makes the code more self-contained and easier to understand

-4. **Improved rendering**: The additional style properties ensure code blocks properly wrap while maintaining formatting and readability
+4. **Improved rendering**: The additional style properties with `!important` flags ensure code blocks properly wrap while maintaining formatting and readability, even when competing with other styles

 5. **Consistent behavior**: Ensures long lines break at word boundaries rather than in the middle of words

 ## Testing

 To test these changes, try using the chat with code examples that include long lines.
-The code should now properly wrap to the next line while maintaining its formatting, without relying on global CSS rules.
+The code should now properly wrap to the next line while maintaining its formatting, with minimal reliance on global CSS rules.